Russell-S-Harper/EXPLORE/README.md

 - slightly later 1980s, company goes bankrupt, project scrapped!
 - early 1990s, rewrote the demo for the 68K in mixed K&R C and 68K assembler, with polygons, sound, horizon, etc., but picked the "wrong horse" because the x86 was rapidly becoming dominant
 - early 1990s, rewrote the demo for the x86 in DOS in mostly ANSI C, no sound (native sound was just beeps back then)
-- later 1990s, use the demo to get a number of decent summer jobs!
+- later 1990s, used the demo to get a number of decent summer jobs!
 - slightly later 1990s, graphics cards made 3-D development much easier and faster, stopped developing the demo (e.g. just had yaw, was planning on adding pitch and roll)
 - 2000 to early 2020s, doing other things, forgot completely about the demo!
 - 2024, viewed a YouTube [video](https://www.youtube.com/watch?v=t2ESLQHOIhw) from David Murray, The 8-Bit Guy, where he mentioned he was interested in seeing 3-D games added to the body of existing programs available for the CX16 (a modern 6502 computer); that reminded me of the old demo from last century :wink: